hrydgard/ppsspp-site/docs/multiplayer/quickstart.md

 From PPSSPP 1.20.1 and upwards, this is very easy, thanks to relay servers, see [How to play](/docs/multiplayer/how-to-play).
 Here's the minimal setup:

 In Settings / Networking, under `Ad Hoc multiplayer`, set up a "Nickname" and choose a server to play on.
+For adhoc, this is the same as the system nickname on the emulated PSP (unlike Infrastructure).

 Do that on all the participating devices, choosing the same server, then you should simply be able to create and/or join an ad-hoc game room as normal in the game you are playing, if the server you chose supports the "Relay" protocol (most listed ones do).
 There might already be other people playing, too - join them!